cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes had given him an opening—a chance to act.
 Whether he would take it, only time would tell.

-As we stepped into the cold night, Watson glanced at Holmes.
+As we stepped into the cold night, I glanced at Holmes.
 "Do you think he will help us?"

 Holmes smirked.
 "Oh, he will.
 The question is—will he help himself?"